 Keep these in one folder with a short computation note.
 Note how receipts were calculated, which clients paid, what TDS was deducted, and how the presumptive income figure was arrived at.
 That note becomes useful if the AIS or a TDS mismatch raises a question later.

-- Confirm the assessment year is AY 2026-27 for FY 2025-26 income.
+- For ITR-4, confirm AY 2026-27 is the correct assessment year for FY 2025-26 income.

 - Verify presumptive-taxation eligibility under the relevant section (44AD or 44ADA) before choosing ITR-4.